Title

 Republic Act No. 9994 enhances benefits and privileges for senior citizens, including discounts on essential goods and services, tax exemptions, and access to healthcare and educational programs, while promoting their active participation in society and ensuring their welfare.

-Republic Act No. 9994 is officially entitled as the "Expanded Senior Citizens Act of 2010."
+Republic Act No. 9994 is entitled “An Act Granting Additional Benefits and Privileges to Senior Citizens, Further Amending Republic Act No. 7432, as Amended…” and it is known as the “Expanded Senior Citizens Act of 2010.”

-A senior citizen under RA 9994 is any resident citizen of the Philippines who is at least sixty (60) years old.
+A senior citizen/elderly refers to any resident citizen of the Philippines at least sixty (60) years old.

 Analyze Cases Smarter, Faster